-What’s the ideal size of a Contemporary Nexus Diamond?
+What’s the ideal size of a Nexus Diamond Alternative?
 Though the answer is ultimately a personal preference, there are some guidelines for choosing the carat weight—that is, how big your stone will be.
 The shape of the stone matters and can make your stone look larger or smaller, depending on the setting.

 These are three of our most common stone shapes and how three different carat weights look for each one to help guide your decision.